ohmrun/stx_stream/README.md

     }
   }
 ```
-`Stream` is a monad, with `map` and `flat_map` defined.

-`stx.stream.Cycle` is `Thunk<Future<Cycle>>`, a recursive type.

-The way `Cycle` reports that it is finished is via throwing a special constant `CYCLED`

-`stx.stream.Work` is an `Option<Future<Cycle>>` (which might change to `Option<Cycle>`), but allows cases where the work is done to be factored out before the scheduler invocation `None + None = None`

 ### Windowing

 The Windowing system `stream.window` is fully asyncrhonous, and by default keeps a full history of the values in memory.
-Overriding what the window returns and how is managed by a `stx.coroutine.Tunnel` which allows arbitrarily complex behaviours based on the input, and is integrated with `stx.Err`.
+Overriding what the window returns and how is managed by a `stx.coroutine.Tunnel` which allows arbitrarily complex behaviours based on the input, and is integrated with `stx.Fail`.

 ### Execution

 Execution is started using `cycle.submit()` or `cycle.crunch()`.
-The latter attempts to complete execution in the current event loop frame .
+The latter attempts to complete execution in the current event loop frame.

 ### Logging (stx.log)
-To read the logs, whitelist `stx/stream`, and set level to `TRACE` for tick data
+To read the logs, whitelist `stx/stream`, set level to `TRACE`

 ```haxe
   function log_init(){